franklinbaldo/undogmatic/WHITEPAPER.md

 multi-provider checks are necessary safeguards.
 - **Prompt gaming:** Although the prompt warns against hedge-spam, models might still be fooled by well-crafted rhetoric.
 Future work includes adversarial examples and human evaluation.
 - **Cost and latency:** API calls for every variant can be expensive.
-Distilling the signal into a cheaper embedding-based regressor is an optional follow-up (P5).
+The scorer now caches hashes of previous inputs to reuse results, but large batches will still benefit from distillation (P5).

 ## 6. Roadmap